1978 Outstanding Contributions through Service to the Profession of Clinical Chemistry

 In 1969 Mr. Annino left the medical center to assist in founding Clin-Chem Laboratories, Boston, Mass., a referral laboratory for special clinical chemistry testing; he currently is its director.

 Mr. Annino’s scientific activities included numerous lectures and invited participation in symposia and workshops.
 He has published a number of papers on methodology and a widely used textbook, Clinical Chemistry, Principles and Procedures, currently in its 4th edition.
-He also served on the editorial board of Standard Methods of Clinical Chemistry, volumes 6 and 7, and was chairman of the scientific program for the AACC national meeting in Boston in 1964.
+He also served on the editorial board of Standard Methods of Clinical Chemistry, volumes 6 and 7, and was chairman of the scientific program for the the Association for Diagnostics & Laboratory Medicine (ADLM) national meeting in Boston in 1964.